Roster: Company H, 47th Regiment, Pennsylvania Volunteers

 The 47th Pennsylvania’s march toward destiny at Opequan began at 2 a.m. on 19 September 1864 as the regiment left camp and joined up with others in the Union’s 19th Corps.
 After advancing slowly from Berryville toward Winchester, the 19th Corps became bogged down for several hours by the massive movement of Union troops and supply wagons, enabling Early’s men to dig in.
 After finally reaching and fording the Opequan Creek, Sheridan’s men came face to face with the Confederate Army commanded by Early.
 The fighting, which began in earnest at noon, was long and brutal.
 The Union’s left flank (6th Corps) took a beating from Confederate artillery stationed on high ground.

-Also on 24 September, 1st Sergeant James Hahn was promoted to the rank of 2nd Lieutenant within H Company as longtime 2nd Lieutenant Christian K. Breneman mustered out upon expiration of his three-year term of service.
+Also on 24 September, First Sergeant James Hahn was promoted to the rank of Second Lieutenant within H Company as longtime Second Lieutenant Christian K. Breneman mustered out upon expiration of his three-year term of service.
 Five days later, Private William Shull also mustered out upon expiration of his term.

-On 11 October 1864, Private Edward Jassum transferred within the 47th Pennsylvania from F Company to Company H.
+On 11 October 1864, Edward Jassum, one of the formerly Black men who had enlisted with the 47th Pennsylvania after being freed from slavery, was transferred within the 47th Pennsylvania from F Company to Company H.

 Battle of Cedar Creek, 19 October 1864

-It was during the Fall of 1864 that General Philip Sheridan began the first of the Union’s true “scorched earth” campaigns, starving the enemy into submission by destroying Virginia’s crops and farming infrastructure.
-Viewed through today’s lens of history as inhumane, the strategy claimed many innocents – civilians whose lives were cut short by their inability to find food.
+It was during the fall of 1864 that Major-General Philip Sheridan began the first of the Union’s true “scorched earth” campaigns, starving the enemy into submission by destroying Virginia’s crops and farming infrastructure.
+Viewed through today’s lens of history as inhumane, the strategy claimed many innocents—civilians whose lives were cut short by their inability to find food.
 This same strategy, however, almost certainly contributed to the further turning of the war’s tide in the Union’s favor during the Battle of Cedar Creek on 19 October 1864.
 Successful throughout most of their engagement with Union forces at Cedar Creek, Early’s Confederate troops began peeling off in ever growing numbers to forage for food, thus enabling the 47th Pennsylvania and others under Sheridan’s command to rally.